basil08/basil08.github.io/content/post/what-every-iit-boy-needs-to-know.md

 ## What is the fundamental issue?

 Boys seem to have lost the sensibility of critical thinking and self-awareness.
 They have either sunk into wasting time getting laid (those who can) or wasting time lamenting that they can’t.
 This increasingly growing group ends up becoming a nuisance to both boys and girls around them.
-More often than not, a text from the girl is an invitation for conversation and discourse, and not to become romantically involved.
+More often than not, a text from the girl is an invitation for conversation, and not to become romantically involved.
 In short, boys seem to be lacking emotional intelligence<sup>2</sup>.

-No one ever talks about becoming excellent or likeable.
+No one ever talks about becoming excellence or likeable.
 A self-reinforcing cycle of scrolling through Instagram and feeling bad about expectations or feeling jealous.
 But where is the effort to become competent?

 ## Emotional Intelligence not part of the syllabus